-Right now, there are millions of people living in crises that have been out of the spotlight for years.
-When people are out of view of international media, donors and other pivotal aid stakeholders, they suffer in the shadows and their needs mount.
+Right now, millions of people are living in crises that have been out of the spotlight for years.
+When people are out of the view of international media, donors, and other pivotal aid stakeholders, they suffer in the shadows and their needs mount.

-While there has yet to be a universally accepted definition of a protracted crisis, the humanitarian community and scholars alike, generally agree: a protracted crisis is a complex humanitarian situation in which a significant portion of a country’s population is affected by recurrent and persistent conflict or disaster, leading to the breakdown of the institutional capacity to meet the affected population’s growing needs.
+While there has yet to be a universally accepted definition of a protracted crisis, the humanitarian community and scholars alike generally agree that a protracted crisis is a complex humanitarian situation in which a significant portion of a country’s population is affected by recurrent and persistent conflict or disaster, leading to the breakdown of the institutional capacity to meet the affected population’s growing needs.

-UNHCR adds that protracted refugee crises have left the affected refugees in a state of limbo for at least five consecutive years – with no movement on their nationality status when the host country refuses to grant permanent protection, and without the possibility for repatriation because of ongoing conflict.
+UNHCR adds that protracted refugee crises have left the affected refugees in a state of limbo for at least five consecutive years – with no movement on their nationality status when the host country refuses to grant permanent protection and without the possibility of repatriation because of ongoing conflict.

 Protracted crises, however, are not a new phenomenon.
 The world has experienced lengthy armed conflict throughout history which caused mass displacement and exodus, with detailed records dating to classical antiquity.
 Warfare between the Romans and Germanic tribes lasted over 700 years, and before that, the ancient Chinese states were at war with each other for over 200 years.